-Once the TX Write Transmit Error Status bit, TXWRE (UxSTAH[7]), gets set, the TXWRE cannot be cleared by a single clear instruction.
+Once the TX Write Transmit Error Status bit (TXWRE, UxSTAH<7>) gets set, the TXWRE bit cannot be cleared by a single clear instruction.

-Use multiple clear instructions of loop until the TXWRE bit gets cleared.
+Use multiple clear instructions in a loop until the TXWRE bit gets cleared.

 In UART Address Detect mode, writing to UxP1 with UTXBRK = 1 should cause a Break to be transmitted, followed by the content in P1, but the content of P1 will not get transmitted.